-Poverty remains the most pressing issue facing the Asia Pacific region today.
+Poverty the most pressing issue facing the Asia Pacific region today.
 Good Return works across the region to deliver programs for the financially and socially excluded.
 These programs focus on building financial inclusion through microfinance and skills development.

 As an independent, registered Public Benevolent Institution (PBI), Good Return is regulated as a public non profit organisation by the Australian Charities and Not-for-Profits Commission (ACNC), with fund-raising authority in every State and Territory of Australia.
 The organisation holds ATO-approved deductible gift recipient (DGR) status.
 This means that donations over $2 are tax deductible for Australian residents.